ArunSadalgekar07/Bootstrap-login-page/README.md

 # Bootstrap Login Page

-This project is a responsive login page built using Bootstrap.
+This project is a login page built using Bootstrap.
 It includes fields for username and password with options for social media login.

 ## Features
-- Responsive design
 - Login form with social media login buttons
 - Bootstrap framework used for styling